-Aside from keeping track of the new and zany fringe extreme sports, there’s the matter of opinion.
-Is skateboarding an extreme sport?
-What about open-water swimming?
-I imagine the level of extreme-ness matters, but even that can be arbitrary.
+Staying up-to-date is one challenge.
+The matter of opinion is another.
+Is hiking an extreme sport?
+What about snowmobiling?
+I’d like to think that level of extreme-ness matters, but even that can be arbitrary.
 Some sports are undoubtedly extreme, but many of them, well, it simply depends.
-Does hopping on a mountain bike and taking a nicely groomed single-track trail through the woods count as extreme?
+Does cycling a well-groomed single-track trail through the woods count as extreme?
 I’m not sure.
-But this gut-wrenching and insane video of a Chilean downhill race — THAT IS EXTREME.
+But this gut-wrenching and insane video of a Chilean downhill race?
+THAT IS EXTREME.
 Don’t get me started with semantics.

 I digress.
 Enough waxing philosophical — let’s get to the extreme sports list.